kelsosman/LuminDigital/README.md

   <div class="personal-grid">
     <div class="personal-text">
       <p>
         At my core, I believe the best products come from <em>genuinely caring about people</em> — the end users trying to manage their financial lives, the financial institutions trying to serve their communities, and the teammates building alongside you.
+Financial wellness isn't just a product category to me; it's something that affects real families every day, and I take that seriously.
 That's not a value on a slide deck.
 It's how I've worked every single day.
       </p>
       <p>
         I stay curious on purpose.
-Every morning starts with a <strong>fintech or product podcast</strong> — it's just part of how I'm wired.
+Most mornings start with <strong>the news and markets</strong> before veering into behavioral science and fintech podcasts — it's just how I'm wired.
 I also invest in continuing education whenever something worth diving into comes along.
 I don't wait for the industry to come to me.
       </p>
       <p>
         I stay grounded through movement — <strong>yoga 4 days a week</strong>, running a few times a week, and 8 half marathons behind me with plans for a 9th this year.
 There's something about training that maps perfectly to product: consistency, patience, and knowing that showing up every day is how you get somewhere great.